Moddable-OpenSource/moddable/documentation/pins/audioout.md

 	audio.callback = id => trace(`finished playing buffer ${id}\n`);

 #### Dequeuing audio samples
-All of the samples and callbacks enqueued on a specified channel may be dequeued by calling `enqueue` with only the `stream` parameter:
+All of the samples and callbacks enqueued on a specified stream may be dequeued by calling `enqueue` with only the `stream` parameter:

 	audio.enqueue(3);